Published: August 21, 2020 | Last Updated: May 26, 2025

 This can be an issue, especially when you’re down on batteries and need someone on your crew to make a quick run or borrow a spare battery or two from a friend.

-If you aren’t able to equip the batteries, it’s just like renting a lens but not having the right adapter to use it on your camera.
+If you can’t equip the batteries, it’s like renting a lens but not having the right adapter to use it on your camera.

-The downside, however, could be expensive replacement fees if the battery suddenly stops working or something.
+The downside, however, could be expensive replacement fees if the battery suddenly stops working.

 Another reason you might want to go V-lock instead of AB?
-AB can be a little more difficult to get set up, so if you’re just doing a one day or two-day shoot, the likelihood of a V-mount failing you is pretty slim.
+AB can be a little more difficult to set up, so if you’re doing a one-day or two-day shoot, the likelihood of a V-mount failing you is pretty slim.

 I could see prioritizing something easy to use over something complicated if you are just trying to get a few days’ worth of shooting in on a particular production.